Why wasn't my league approved?

 The league is private

 A league that is not available for the public to join and play will not be approved.
 Currently, all UDisc Leagues are required to be public.
 Anyone can see them listed, show up, and play.
-Support for private leagues will be provided in a future update.
+For this reason, leagues cannot be created on courses that are set to Invite Only.